The week dedicated to the refactoring workshop has ended, so now it’s time to see one of the possible solutions to the exercise we had proposed.

 };

-Again (and not to be “annoying” I won’t repeat it more in this post) we are not going to assess whether they are correct, or if there are too many or too few.
-They are the ones that the author uses, and we keep them.
-Although, probably, some of them would be different if they had thought about this from the beginning.
+Again (and not to be “annoying” I won’t repeat it more in this post) we are not evaluating whether they are correct, or if there are too many, or missing.
+They are the ones the author uses and we keep them.
+Although, probably, some might be different if they had done the exercise of thinking about this from the beginning.

 On the other hand, we also find as an enum the possible result of an action on the system,